The work experience section of your resume answers the biggest question hiring managers have when they review your application:

 • Organized large meetings for cross-functional events on- and off-site.

-Pro Tip: Don’t rely on cliches!
+PRO TIP: Don’t rely on cliches!
 Over 50% of hiring managers will reject a resume if it has too many cliches.

-Step #5 – List accomplishments as well as duties
+5. List accomplishments as well as duties

 A lot of people use the work experience section to list their job duties or responsibilities.
 These are the tasks that you’re expected to perform as part of your job.
 They include things like: